 On 14 July 2008, options to subscribe for 209,342 Ordinary shares of the Company were issued in consideration for services supplied to the Company in securing investment in the Company.
 The total market value of these services was £125,607.
-Within these financial statements, this amount has been treated as a further expense in respect of the issue of shares by the Company and has therefore been debited to the share premium account (see note 23).
+Within the financial statements for the year ended 31 December 2008, this amount has been treated as a further expense in respect of the issue of shares by the Company and has therefore been debited to the share premium account.